 Here are some important tips and tricks for sun protection:

 - Keep your baby out of direct sunlight in a heavily shaded area, under an umbrella, or under the canopy of a stroller when possible.
+Here are some awesome baby beach tents that I recommend!

 - When shading your baby, always remember to allow for airflow.
 When covering a car seat or stroller, the temperature can rise quickly.